sdangelis/gitclass/README.markdown

 This will show you the commands needed to remove a remote and start again.

-### git commit
+## git commit

-Possibly one of the most useful and often used commands, *git commit* creates a snapshot of the repository, a note in the history of your project.
-Run the following command
+Possibly one of the most useful and often used commands as it creates a commit.

     git commit --help

-You should see all the variations of the git commit command and what all the various switches mean.
  For the most part however, we will use the following:

     git commit -a -m "<MY MESSAGE>"

-The *-a* flag is quite special.
-This means that all the changes that have occurred should be added to this commit.
-The term is *staging* and it's something we will return to.
-It is possible for a file to have changed but you don't want to add these changes to the commit you are about to make.
-For now though, we will use this flag to submit *all* changes.
+The `-a` flag is quite special.
+It is effectively a shorthand to stage all tracked files and commit in one go.

-#### before the commit can take place
+### before the commit can take place

 When you first commit something, you may be asked to setup a name and email address with git.
 This is so commits can be tied to a particular user.
 Git will warn you about this and offer the following solution